robertistok/personal-website/content/posts/my-relationship-with-coding.md

 Everything happens for a reason and I would not change a single thing.
 The mistakes thought me valuable lessons and they are an essential part of the whole journey.

-> *"You can't connect the dots looking forward; you can only connect them looking backward.
+> _"You can't connect the dots looking forward; you can only connect them looking backward.
 So you have to trust that the dots will somehow connect in your future."\
-> -* Steve Jobs
+> -_ Steve Jobs

 What about you?
 What's your story with programming?
 What was the biggest **"aha"** moment you've had?
 What was the tipping point for you?
 Why do you like programming?
 Would you like to learn to programme?
-Let me know in the comments, I would love to hear some of your stories!
+Let me know, I would love to hear some of your stories!

 Thanks for reading! 🙏

-### About the author

-Robert is a full-stack web developer, currently working at [Relatable](https://bit.ly/2WQyMOn).
-He loves to inspire people, explore new places, read great books, take inspiring pictures and learn new stuff all the time.

-Follow him on [LinkedIn](https://bit.ly/2OMrsAp), [Instagram](https://bit.ly/2TQxvVu), [GitHub](https://bit.ly/2Vk7Fup), [Goodreads](https://bit.ly/2HYH9DQ) or here, on [Medium](https://bit.ly/2HYayho).

-* * * * *
+---

-*Thanks to my friend,* [*Zoltán*](https://www.linkedin.com/in/zcserei/) *for editing this article, it made a huge difference.*
+_Thanks to my friend,_ [_Zoltán_](https://www.linkedin.com/in/zcserei/) _for editing this article, it made a huge difference._